melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-authentication-authorisation-security.md

 ##### Config

-Configurations for all AWS resources can be enforced with **AWS Config**, which evaluates, audits and notifies of resources not compliant with established configurations.
-Provides a dashboard to see compliance at a glance.
+Configurations for all AWS resources can be enforced with **AWS Config**, which evaluates, audits and notifies of resources not compliant with established configurations, and provides a dashboard to see compliance at a glance.
 Manage and control service config on a central level.
 Assess, audit and evaluate service configuration with AWS Config.
 It provides an inventory of the resources being used and their configuration.
 This is useful for verification and compliance, i.e. make sure resource configurations comply with government regulations.
 You can also see the history of the resource's configuration.
 Used AWS Config to see what changed, use CloudTrail to see who changed it.
 Remediation actions can also be configured.

 ##### Trusted Advisor